rilldata/rill/docs/docs/learn/index.md

 # Welcome to the Rill Learning Center!

->> Add some changes here from Marianne's input for why this guide matters!

->> put a decription of the 100/200 dataset.
-Clickhouse commit history of their repository.
+### Hi!
+Welcome to the **Rill Learn portal**.

 We're excited to have you here.
 These tutorial to help you get started with Rill and empower you to build your own projects.

-These courses are structured to follow along with our documentation and provide you with a working project for reference and to get you started on your Rill Journey!
+The journey from data import, SQL transformations, dashboard creation and finally deployment to Cloud.

-## Why Rill?
+### Why Rill?
+Here at Rill, we believe in business-speed visual analytics.
+Gone are the days of waiting for your dashboard to load!
+By utilizing OLAP engines, we strive for quick, reactive dashboards that you can drill down further to make decisions real-time.

 ---
-Follow along, practice, and test your knowledge to make the most out of these tutorials!
-Please ask any question or provide feedback on Community!
+Follow along, refer to the in-line linked documentation, and explore to make the most out of these tutorials!
+Please reach out to ask any question or provide feedback on our Community Slack or Discord!

 - **Basics:** Learn the basics and understand the core concepts of Rill and deploy to Cloud!
 - **Advanced:** Dive deeper into Rill Cloud and how the development cycles works!
 - **Expert:** Master advanced features and become an expert in Rill.

+- **Rill + ClickHouse:** For our friends from ClickHouse, we have created a dedicated course that goes over the same topics as Rill Basics!
+After completing, you can continue to Rill Advanced

 Each section is crafted to ensure a smooth and comprehensive learning experience.
 Happy learning!